claasnic/node-project-template/README.md

 You can try out packages that aren't released on NPM yet.
 If there is a repository on GitHub, just link to it in your `package.json` file like so:
 `"NPM-NAME": "https://api.github.com/repos/ORG-OR-USER/REPO-NAME/tarball"`

 If you are building the package locally and want to use it in another local project, use NPM's [pack](https://npmjs.org/doc/cli/npm-pack.html) command.
 Just run `npm pack` in the package's directory - it will be built, packaged and added to the local npm cache (if there already is a package with the same name and version in the cache - either from downloading off NPM or a previous pack command - it will be overridden).
-Then, in your project's folder, run `npm install` and it will pull the package from your cache (make sure you are depending on the correct version).
+Then, in your project's folder, run `npm install NPM-NAME` and it will pull the package from your cache (make sure you are depending on the correct version).
 You can remove a cached package via `npm cache rm NPM-NAME`.

 ## TODOs for this project template and this README